 When the ad is clicked, the prospective student is taken to a landing page with some details about the program, as well as an above-the-fold form that prospective students can complete to receive additional information.

 When it comes time to promote a specific program at your school, the tips in this blog will prove quite handy.
-Above all else, ensuring the content, message, and style is well-suited to a program-specific persona will help you achieve results.
+Above all else, ensuring the content, message, and style are well-suited to a program-specific persona will help you achieve results.